Giga Voxel Renderer¶

 Introduction¶

-The GVR ( Giga Voxel Renderer ) is an octree-based volume render that allows high-quality Volume Rendering of 3D/4D images.
+The GVR ( Giga Voxel Renderer ) is an octree-based volume render that allows high-quality volume rendering of 3D/4D images.
 It is driven by the main SoGVRVolumeRenderer

 Features¶

-- Multi-Resolution capabilities by decomposing the images into octrees
+- Multi-resolution capabilities by decomposing the images into octrees

-- Large image support, e.g. 512x512x2000 CT slices (12bit)
+- Large image support, e.g., 512x512x2000 CT slices (12-bit)

-- Time depend data support and cine-animation mode
+- Time-dependent data support and cine-animation mode

-- Interactive hardware texture lookuptable (12bit, via fragment shader)
+- Interactive hardware texture lookup table (12-bit via fragment shader)

 - Interactive RGBA LUT editor + presets